-- Full erase and program - Chip erase and program
+- Full erase and program

+- Chip erase and program

-Page mode write
+- Page mode write

-For page mode writes, the data to write is restricted to the following fixed values: Not disclosed in ST-Lite
+For page mode writes, the data to write is restricted to the following fixed values: Not diclosed in ST-Lite.

-- The read from EEPROM access is limited to the following - Page mode read
+The read from EEPROM access is limited to the following

+Page mode read
-5.4 TOE Security Assurance Requirements

-- The assurance requirement is EAL4 augmented of additional assurance components listed in the following sections. - Some of these components are hierarchical ones to the components specified in EAL4. - All the components are drawn from Common Criteria Part 3, V2.2.

-5.4.1 ADV_IMP.2 Implementation of the TSF

-Developer actions elements

-The developer shall provide the implementation representation for the entire TOE security functions.

-- The implementation representation shall: - Unambiguously define the TOE security functions to a level of detail such that the TOE security functions can be generated without further design decisions - Be internally consistent - Describe the relationships between all portions of the implementation

-Evaluator actions elements

-- The evaluator shall: - Confirm that the information provided meets all requirements for content and presentation of evidence. - Determine that the implementation representation is an accurate and complete instantiation of the TOE security functional requirements.

-5.4.2 ALC_DVS.2 Sufficiency of Security Measures

-Developer actions elements

-The developer shall produce development security documentation.
+5.4 TOE Security Assurance Requirements The assurance requirement is EAL4 augmented of additional assurance components 135 listed in the following sections.
+Some of these components are hierarchical ones to the components specified in EAL4.
+136 All the components are drawn from Common Criteria Part 3, V2.3.
+137 5.4.1 ADV IMP.2 Implementation of the TSF Developer actions elements The developer shall provide the implementation representation for the entire TOE 138 security functions.
+Content and presentation of evidence elements The implementation representation shall: 139 Unambiguously define the TOE security functions to a level of detail such that the TOE security functions can be generated without further design decisions Be internally consistent Describe the relationships between all portions of the implementation Evaluator actions elements The evaluator shall: 140 Confirm that the information provided meets all requirements for content and presentation of evidence.
+Determine that the implementation representation is an accurate and complete instantiation of the TOE security functional requirements.
+5.4.2 ALC_DVS.2 Sufficiency of Security Measures Developer actions elements The developer shall produce development security documentation.
+141 Content and presentation of evidence elements